Imani-Maua/Shiftly/README.md

 ## Setup

-Follow these instructions to get Shiftly running locally.
+Follow these instructions to get SlotMeIn running locally.

 ### 1. Clone the repository